Kratos (God of War): Reception

-Kratos has also been criticized, predominantly during the Greek era of the series.
+Kratos has also been criticized, predominantly for his portrayal in the Greek era of the series.
 Prince of Persia producer Ben Mattes said he considered Kratos "a supercool character, but it's black and white; his personality is pure rage, his dialogue is pure rage, his character design is pure rage—it's kind of easy".
 Jeremy "Norm" Scott, creator of the comic strip Hsu and Chan, stated in Electronic Gaming Monthly Kratos was average and "did not exist, except as an avatar for the player".
 Jesse Schedeen of IGN described Kratos as the sixth-most-overrated video game character and said: "Kratos is the typical testosterone-fueled He-Man that modern entertainment has too much of".
 Dante Douglas of Paste referred to power fantasy as the "Muscle-Bound Warrior Man" and said it was the commonest way men are sexualized in video games.
 According to Douglas, one well-known example was Kratos, whom he also cited as being characterized by hypermasculinity.
 He also said one of the primary distinctions between the sexualization of female characters and Kratos, and other instances of "power fantasy", was their agency.
 Rather than being intended for sexual stimulation, the male character's sexual activities served as avatars for straight male gamers to demonstrate their might through conquest.
 Jaffe expressed distaste for the direction of Kratos's character development in the Norse era games, saying experiences reflective of ageing developers were ill-fitting for the character.

+During the God of War Laufey reveal, Kenneth Shepard of Kotaku described Kratos as a wife guy.
+Meanwhile, Ash Parrish hoped that Kratos won't appear in the game.
+The character was also subject to internet memes.

 Christopher Judge's performance as Kratos in 2018's God of War and its 2022 sequel Ragnarök was met with acclaim.

 During the 9th Annual Interactive Achievement Awards, Terrence C. Carson's portrayal of Kratos in the original God of War was awarded with Outstanding Character Performance – Male by the Academy of Interactive Arts & Sciences; a few years later, Carson's performance in God of War III received a nomination for Outstanding Character Performance during the 14th Annual Interactive Achievement Awards.
 At the 2010 Spike Video Game Awards, Kratos was nominated for "Character of the Year" and awarded "Biggest Badass".
 GameSpot included Kratos in its "All Time Greatest Video Game Hero" contest, in which the character reached the "Elite Eight" round before losing to Mario.